So, Where’s Chevron?

 So, Now What?

-If you have minerals that are available to lease, please contact our office at (304) 845-9750 and set up a free consultation.
+If you have minerals that are available to lease, you should speak with an oil and gas attorney before signing any contract.
+Contact our office at (304) 845-9750 and set up a free consultation.
 We have thousands of acres currently under our representation and we are creating an “inventory” of those acres.
 Some of our acres are not drawing much interest, while others have drawn interest but the offers are too low.
 From our experience, we know the marketplace will change, and we will be prepared when it does.
 You should be too.

-There’s always strength in numbers, so if you’re interested in leasing your minerals, contact us today at (304) 845-9750.
+There’s always strength in numbers, so if you’re interested in leasing your oil and minerals, contact us today at (304) 845-9750.
 We are happy to discuss the opportunities with you and your family.